mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

    After setting TABLENO with this command, static routes defined after this are added to the specified table.

+.. index:: ip nht resolve-via-default
+.. clicmd:: ip nht resolve-via-default

+   Allows nexthop tracking to resolve via the default route.
+This is useful when e.g. you want to allow BGP to peer across the default route.

 .. _zebra-vrf:

 Virtual Routing and Forwarding